oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 - Explain clearly how you'd tackle the issue (at a minimum, point to which file(s) you'd modify and describe the changes you'd make).
 - If possible, show a screenshot or code snippet demonstrating your proposed fix.
 - @-mention the leads of the corresponding project the issue falls under, letting them know you'd like to work on it.
-(The leads are: @SanjaySajuJacob and @Priyansh61 for [LaCE](https://github.com/orgs/oppia/projects/3/views/8?pane=info); @sagangwee and @chris7716 for [Contributor Dashboard](https://github.com/orgs/oppia/projects/18/views/4?pane=info); @U8NWXD and @gp201 for [Developer Workflow](https://github.com/orgs/oppia/projects/8?pane=info).)
+You can find the team leads here: https://github.com/orgs/oppia/projects

 If your explanation makes sense, we'll assign the issue to you.
 Once assigned, feel free to submit a PR by following the [[instructions for making a PR|Make-a-pull-request]].